lumeland/theme-ebook/src/index.md

 strips of seaweed.
 What had happened?

 "Don't ask me," Carlotta said.
 "I just harvest seaweed and fight the occasional demon.
-But, I felt your peril, you and Annabel both, so I made these"---she indicated the shapes on the floor---"as quickly as I could."
+But, I felt your peril, you and Annabel both, so I made these"she indicated the shapes on the floor"as quickly as I could."

 Shapes, plural.
 There was a knot for Annabel Scheme, but it was empty.